Systematics Collections Data

 The scale/zoom of the map can be changed by either using the + and - in the map, or by using the main scroll wheel on your pointing device (or similar).

-By default the extent of the map is set to ensure that all the records, selected by the active search and filters, are visible.
-You can return to this default extent at any time by using the "fit to extent" button.
+By default the extent of the map is set to ensure that all the "mappable" records, selected by the active search, are visible.
+You can return to this default extent at any time by using the "Fit to extent" button.
+If you apply or remove filters, you will need to use the "Fit to extent" button for the map to update to the new extent.
+If you select a filter with no mappable results and click the "Fit to extent" button, the map will default to New Zealand.

 A scale is shown in the bottom of the map.
 However, care should be taken when applying the scale, particularly when the map displays a large latitudinal (vertical) range as the scale may not accurately reflect distances across the vertical range of the map.